EDUCATORS & ADULT READERS

 How do you plan to use My Name is an Address with your children, students, family, or community?

-Check out this ongoing list of videos, blogs, articles, lesson plans, and more background information.
+Check out this frequently updated page of videos, blogs, articles, lesson plans, and more background information.
 These are great resources for librarians, teachers, parents, caregivers, school counselors, and all community members!

 RELATED BOOKS

-My Name is an Address, by Ekuwah Mends Moses, introduces readers to a wide range of vocabulary and concepts.
-Use these lists of books to explore related concepts in a different genre, setting, or situation.
+My Name is an Address introduces readers to a wide range of vocabulary, topics, and themes.
+Identity, migration, heritage, geography, family, history, and language are just a few of the topics to explore with this text.
+Use these lists of books to compare and contrast related concepts in a different genre, setting, or situation.

 "This book is tremendous...it's such a super combination of history, culture, & inspiration & hope.
 You’re a superhero Ekuwah!
 I’m so glad you’ve stepped out & wrote this incredible book!
 This is a super book for any classroom or home!"